 A great big thank you to Hayes Manufacturing:

 Hayes Manufacturing volunteered three of their employees plus two of the owners to plant myrtle in the Fife Lake Cemetery.
 They did an amazing job working with Sexton Kelley.
 Luckily we were able to transplant the myrtle from the west bank of the cemetery, this saved a great deal of money The myrtle has been placed in the west end of the cemetery on a bank where we could not grow grass.
 This will stabilize and beautify the bank.
 Pictures are to follow soon.

 Go to our cemetery page for pictures and more information on cemetery volunteers and projects.

 * Grand Traverse County needs your help keeping our roadsides clean!
 Groups enroll for a two-year membership and perform three trash pickups per year along a two-mile section of county road.
 An annual safety meeting among volunteers is required.
 The Road Commission provides two recognition signs, trash bags, vests and trash pickup when your route is complete.
 Best of all…there is no charge for groups to participate in this program!
 Visit the Grand Traverse County Road Commission website for more information or to view routes open in your township. http://www.gtcrc.org/General/Adopt-A-Road.htm.

-We also have a picture of the Forest Area Federal Credit Union presenting their $800 grant to Fife Lake Township here.
+See picture of the Forest Area Federal Credit Union presenting their $800 grant to Fife Lake Township here.

-- Please take future notice that Fife Lake will provide auxiliary aids or services to individual(s) with disabilities.
+Please take notice that Fife Lake will provide auxiliary aids or services to individual(s) with disabilities.
 Persons needing such services should contact the offices of the township clerk by writing or calling the clerk, not less than five (5) days prior to the hearing.

 - Fife Lake Township Hall